GemeenteNijmegen/component-library/components/footer/README.md

 ### Accessibility

-Where beneficial, `aria-labelledby` text can be added to links to provide a better description to assistive technologies.
+Where beneficial, an `aria-labelledby` and/or `aria-desbribedby` element can be used to provide a better description to assistive technologies.

 ### Using